oasysgames/oasys-docs/docs/hub-validator/1-operate-validator/build-validator-node.md

 - [x] 2.Install geth through one of the following two options:
   - [**Express setup**](/docs/hub-validator/operate-validator/build-validator-node#express-setup): This is a straightforward method for setting up the validator node in your preferred environment.
   - [**Manual setup**](/docs/hub-validator/operate-validator/build-validator-node#manual-setup): This is a more engineering-friendly method.
 Those who use this setup will gain a good understanding of the Oasys validation node.
-- [x] 3.Join our official [Discord](https://discord.gg/8hfWTbKVex).
-Announcements such as validator node updates are posted in the `announcement-validator` channel.
+- [x] 3.Join our official [Discord](https://discord.gg/oasysofficial).
+Announcements such as validator node updates are posted in the `dev-announcement` channel.
 Once you've joined, please remember to obtain roles in the `get-a-role` channel.

 ### Validator Node
 The Oasys validator node operation involves running the validator client on the Oasys platform.
 To participate in the validator node operation, it is necessary to have a stake of **10,000,000 OAS** from a delegator or through self-delegation.
 Please make sure to prepare the required stake in advance.